CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

 The first step for the local installation of CluedIn is to clone the CluedIn public repository named **Home** [https://github.com/CluedIn-io/Home](https://github.com/CluedIn-io/Home).

-**To clone CluedIn repository**
+**To clone the CluedIn repository**

-- In the command line, run the following command:
+- At the command prompt, run the following command:
 ```
 git clone https://github.com/CluedIn-io/Home
 ```